debapps/Fresco-Python-Practice-Repo/README.md

 Import the **'itertools'** module.
 Define a function called **'performIterator'**, which takes one parameter.

-- tuplevalues: It is a tuple.
+- `tuplevalues`: It is a tuple.
 It always contains 4 tuples.

 Generate the code based on following conditions: